hheisig51/Multi-Use-Trails/Our Physical Counter_yay/Documentation/UpdatesForPhysicalCounter.md

 Week of 4/15/2024:
 - Monday: I've gotten data mode and code mode switching to work.
 The issue now is getting the pico's drive to show up when being plugged in/booted.
 The solution to this seems to be flash_nuking the pico, reinstalling the .uf2 file, and putting back in code & library files.
+   - Notes: counter should only be able to count data in data mode.
+Confirm the counter is in dataMode when collecting data.
 -